bcmichael/RNMR-Docs/docs/command/full_command.md

     ;;so will this

 Text written when `CRTMAC` is called from a macro will be all caps regardless of the capitalization in the macro.
+## CRTTBL
+Create name table

+Category: Table

+Format: `CRTTBL` nam maxval

+Defaults: temp 32

+Description:
+`CRTTBL` creates a new name table named nam that can hold a maximum of maxval entries.
+RNMR will prompt for nam and maxval if they are not provided.
+If a name table with the same name already exists `CRTTBL` will error.
 ## CVTMD
 Set modes for blocked record index conversion